intellicore-labs-agent-tests/bolt-burgers/README.md

 Prompt created using flow below:

-step 1: make burger images on midjourney step 2: make videos from images, downloaded 2 videos to keep video smaller step 3: string videos together in canva and resize a little, download as single mp4 step 4: upload to cloudinary and get url with timestamp and version # from "copy url" --> "copy original url with options" --> get link with checkbox ticked "Include the version number in the delivery URL" --> save link on notepad for use in prompt with label "video"
+step 1: make burger images on midjourney/n step 2: make videos from images, downloaded 2 videos to keep video smaller step 3: string videos together in canva and resize a little, download as single mp4 step 4: upload to cloudinary and get url with timestamp and version # from "copy url" --> "copy original url with options" --> get link with checkbox ticked "Include the version number in the delivery URL" --> save link on notepad for use in prompt with label "video"